Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' balls make a pumpkin look like a bronze bb.
+Nature gets back to Jayesh

-Updated on: [14/10/2024]
+Updated on: [15/10/2024]
 <!-- #jokeEnd -->